cosmos/gaia/CONTRIBUTING.md

        top of `master`, make some commits, and submit a PR to `master`,
          - for core developers working within the Gaia repo, to ensure a clear ownership of branches, branches must be named with the convention `yourname/{issue-}feature-name`.
-     5. include `WIP:` in the PR-title to and submit your PR early, even if it's incomplete, this indicates to the community you're working on something and allows them to provide comments early in the development process.
-When the code is complete it can be marked as ready-for-review by replacing `WIP:` with `R4R:` in the PR-title.
+     5. submit your PR early and make sure it's opened as a `Draft`, even if it's incomplete, this indicates to the community you're working on something and allows them to provide comments early in the development process.
+When the code is complete it should be marked as ready-for-review using Github's `Mark Ready` feature.

 Note that for very small or blatantly obvious problems (such as typos) it is not required to an open issue to submit a PR, but be aware that for more complex